The boys are doing standardized testing online this week. This is the time of year that I

 I am on a mission to find out!

-The boys and I sat around the breakfast table this morning and I introduced “Thankfulness Bootcamp”.
+As we sat around the breakfast table this morning I introduced “Thankfulness Bootcamp”.

 For the next seven days we’re going to work hard toward complete elimination of complaints in hopes of cultivating thankfulness in our home and in our hearts.
 We’re also going to work toward memorizing the scripture verses at the beginning of the post.
 Garbage in, garbage out.
 Praise in, praise out.
 If we fill our hearts with the truth of His word and His commands to be thankful and content in all things, then out of the overflow of our hearts our mouths will speak!